yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 that you consider horribly unethical, or has had some kind of downward cultural shift since you joined.

+Company issues could also be more benign.
+The company might be too big and bureaucratic, its products or technology might not be as interesting as they once were, or it might not have a geographic presence in a region you want to move to.

-Company-level problems are really hard to get around because, unless you're in upper management, they're outside the control of you, your peers, and your direct manager.
-Also, switching to a different part of the company doesn't really improve things.
+Company-level concerns are really hard to get around because, unless you're in upper management, they're outside the control of you, your peers, and your direct manager.
+Also, switching to a different part of the company won't really address them.

 ### The team